zzzyyyxxxmmm/basics/Java/Spring/README.md

 </dependencies>
 ```

+## AOP
+Aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+It does so by adding additional behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification, such as "log all function calls when the function's name begins with 'set'".
+This allows behaviors that are not central to the business logic (such as logging) to be added to a program without cluttering the code, core to the functionality.
+AOP forms a basis for aspect-oriented software development.

 ## IOC
 In software engineering, inversion of control is a programming principle.
 IoC inverts the flow of control as compared to traditional control flow.
 In IoC, custom-written portions of a computer program receive the flow of control from a generic framework.